 There’s no denying that English is the lingua franca of the world, and according to a report, by 2021, more than two billion people will be studying English.
 It has become the preferred language of global businesses.
 However, let’s get one thing straight.
 English is a language, a means to communicate.
 It is not the communication itself.
 Communication is a mammoth subject that encourages you to celebrate your individuality, says Rakesh.

 Don’t hesitate or feel scared of being judged.
 Speak up if you have something to say.
 If you remain quiet, you will never get your ideas across, and your confidence will keep plummeting.
-Your diction is only a small part of your communication.
+Your diction is only a small part of improving your English-speaking skills.
 How you convey your message is what makes you a seasoned communicator.